 There are two types of big data sources: internal and external ones.
 Data is internal if a company generates, owns and controls it.
 External data is public data or the data generated outside the company; correspondingly, the company neither owns nor controls it.

 Big data can be used both as a part of traditional BI and in an independent system.
 Let’s turn to examples again.
-A company analyses big data to identify behavior patterns of every customer.
+A company analyzes big data to identify behavior patterns of every customer.
 Based on these insights, it allocates the customers with similar behavior patterns to a particular segment.
 Finally, a traditional BI system uses customer segments as another attribute for reporting.
 For instance, users can create reports that show the sales per customer segment or their response to a recent promotion.

 Another example: Imagine an ecommerce website supported by the analytical system that identifies the preferences of each user by monitoring the products they buy or are interested in (according to the time spent on a product page).
 Based on this information, the system recommends “you-may-also-like” products.
 This is an independent system.

 The world of big data speaks its own language.
 Let’s look at some good-to-know terms and most popular technologies: